Multipass Gas Cells

 A common feature of multipass cells is that the beam path is folded by some kind of highly reflecting mirrors.
 One often uses concave mirror surfaces, which provide some refocusing of the beam, so that the beam radius can stay relatively small throughout the cell, even when realizing a long beam path.
 Curvatures of mirrors also often serve the purpose of appropriately modifying the propagation direction of the laser beam.
 Further, one often tries to obtain a large number of reflections while using only two or three different mirrors, i.e., one utilizes reflections on multiple points on the same mirrors.
 Different designs of such multipass cells – see below for an overview on the most important ones – differ in various aspects, e.g. concerning

 Realizing a small gas volume for a given path lengths can be important for some applications.
-For example, one may want to achieve a fast turnover of the gas in the cell in order to rapidly monitor changes of the composition of the gas in the environment.
+For example, one may want to achieve a fast turnover of the gas in the cell to rapidly monitor changes in the composition of the gas in the environment.
 At the same time, a high gas flow rate may not be feasible if the gas needs to be filtered.

 Examples of Designs of Multipass Gas Cells